 2. Binalong Bay

-Another famous Tassie beach, 2 hours north of Wineglass Bay, Binalong is famed for it’s turquoise water, white sand and large orange lichen covered boulders.
-The popular beach is part of the Bay of Fires Conservation Area- one of the best places to camp on Tassie’s East Coast.
+Two hours north of Wineglass Bay you’ll find another famous Tasmanian beach- Binalong Bay.
+It’s famed for the stunning turquoise water, white sand and large orange lichen covered boulders.
+The popular beach is part of the Bay of Fires Conservation Area- one of the best places to camp on Tasmania’s East Coast.

 3. Adventure Bay

 Located on the beautiful foodie heaven that is Bruny Island, Adventure Bay holds a special place in my heart.
-I spent countless childhood summers swimming and exploring the shores and many rock-pools with my brother, and love going back whenever I can.
+I spent countless childhood summers swimming and exploring the shores and many rock-pools, and love going back whenever I can.
 Again, expect white, white sand and clear turquoise water.

 4. Baronia Beach

 This lesser known beach is a perfect hidden gem just out of Hobart.

 Reached only by sea or walking track, a big appeal is the slightly hidden and less accessible nature of the beach.
 There’s a patch of sand as well as rocky areas- perfect for snorkeling or jumping into the clear green water.
 The easiest way to reach the beach is by following the path that starts just above the sailing club at Kingston Beach.

 Another great beach that’s closer to Hobart’s city center is Hinsby Beach.
 The perfect escape for a post-work swim or lunchtime walk, this beach is just along from Taroona Beach.
 There are traditional beach huts, a shower to wash off post-swim and a charming cafe on the main road above the beach.

 There’s also a great running track that winds along the coast towards Sandy Bay.